 Not only is one single monthly repayment easier to manage, it also means it’s less likely you’ll miss an instalment which can lead to late fees, thereby increasing the amount you end up owing.

-As our video explains, taking out a loan to sort out your debts might sound counterintuitive - yet it could end up saving you money.
+Taking out a loan to sort out your debts might sound counterintuitive - yet it could end up saving you money.

 Considering debt consolidation?